 For additional information and to participate in this unreserved auction, please contact Guernsey’s at its New York office.

 Guernsey's welcomes inquiries from the media regarding both past and upcoming events.
-PDF copies of the press release and links to media coverage of our 1964 Cheetah are available below:
+PDF copies of the press release and links to media coverage of our 1963 Cheetah Race Cae are available below: